 The screenshot below shows how to identify the setup.exe file.

 You might see only a file named “setup” (instead of “setup.exe”) if you do not have the File name extensions option box checked.

 If you used the setup.exe file to install Creator NXT, although it would still fully install, the product does not get associated with your computer (via the product registration routine), and you thus end up with the 1011 error.
 So, to avoid this, you need to install (or reinstall) the product using the stub installer.

 Moving on to the next point, a corrupted or missing registration file (i.e., userData.json file) can also cause the 1011 registration error message.
 Regardless of whatever caused the corruption, or how it went missing (accidental deletion, antivirus software blocking the file, etc.), would have the same effect as the first point made.

-Once in the “Creator” folder of the directory path, you should see a number of subfolders named “19.0” (NXT 6), “20.0” (NXT 7), or “21.0” (NXT 8), depending on which versions of Creator NXT you currently have installed, or installed in the past.
+Once in the “Creator” folder, you should see a number of subfolders named “19.0” (NXT 6), “20.0” (NXT 7), or “21.0” (NXT 8), depending on which versions of Creator NXT you currently have installed or installed in the past.
+See screenshot below.

 If you have any of the other Roxio products installed (noted at the beginning of this article) and are getting the 1011 error, you will not have a “Creator” folder but a different one.
 Please be guided accordingly:

 - Easy CD & DVD Burning 2 – folder is ECD

 - Easy Video Copy & Convert 6 – folder is ECC

 - Easy VHS to DVD Plus – folder is VHS